NEDE-Cosmo/TriggerCLASS/README.md

     ./class explanatory.ini

-This corresponds to a standard LCDM run.
+This corresponds to a standard LambdaCDM run.
 To check that the trigger component works correctly, type:

     ./class input/NewEDE.ini